antimof/UxPlay/README.md

 This means that video and audio are supported "out of the box", using a choice of plugins.
 Gstreamer decoding is plugin agnostic, and uses accelerated GPU decoders if available.
 For Intel integrated graphics, the VAAPI plugin is preferable.
-VAAPI is open-source, and supports some AMD systems, as well as INTEL, and open-source "Nouveau" NVIDIA drivers.
+VAAPI is open-source, and supports some AMD systems, as well as Intel, and open-source "Nouveau" NVIDIA drivers.

 For NVIDIA graphics with the proprietary drivers (and CUDA), the nvdec plugin (recently renamed nvh264dec) can be used for accelerated video decoding on the NVIDIA GPU.
 This plugin is part of gstreamer1.0-plugins-bad, but is generally not